A bit about

 I am the Resourcerer at Better World Magic.
 I empower my audiences to create a sustainable future using my experience as sustainability professional and my background in magic and storytelling.

 My background is a mixed bag….but the combination of my two great loves of environment and magic is turning out more fun than I ever expected.
 I have worked in recycling and sustainability for more than 30 years, overseeing efforts in higher education as well as government.
 When magician Jim Sisti gave me the epiphany that magic was a great way to showcase the power of recycling to turn old into new, I started down a new path.
 I became one of the world’s very few performers of “enviromagic,” an environmental magician.
 Although I have performed internationally and presented to corporate and institutional clients in formal settings, I still enjoy using enviromagic in informal settings.
 Sometime the small settings of a sidewalk or local event are best for sharing big ideas.

 Two schools, one of them magical, have been a big help.
-The Yale School of Forestry & Environmental Studies is where I first got on a recycling truck, made my first scrap run, and matched the Big Picture environmental learning with real world experience.
+The Yale School of the Environment is where I first got on a recycling truck, made my first scrap run, and matched the Big Picture environmental learning with real world experience.
 Jeff McBride’s Magic & Mystery School is a real-world Hogwarts for modern magicians.
 This is where I received the help to take enviromagic to the next level.
 I have expanded my skills to create shows on water, energy/climate change and other important topics.

 As you might guess I am a big fan of nerdy pastimes: Harry Potter, roleplaying and board games, Star Trek and Game of Thrones.
 I enjoy these best with a local beer and, once in a while, a wee dram of whiskey.